-Some of the airlines that have a hard expiration policy are Etihad Guest, Cathay Pacific Asia Miles, and All Nippon Airways Mileage Club.
+Some of the programs that have a hard expiration policy are Asiana Club, All Nippon Airways Mileage Club, Air New Zealand Airpoints, and so on.
 All of these miles cannot be extended.
-Considering how many fantastic ways there are to redeem Etihad Guest miles, Cathay Pacific Asia Miles, and ANA Mileage Club miles, this hopefully shouldn’t be too much of an issue.
+Considering how many fantastic ways there are to redeem Cathay Pacific Asia Miles, Asiana Airlines miles, and ANA Mileage Club miles, this hopefully shouldn’t be too much of an issue.

 |Hotel Brand||Expiration Terms||Example of Qualifying Activity to Extend Points|

 |ALL – Accor Live Limitless||Points are valid for 12 months.
 Can extend with a qualifying stay.||Stay at a hotel within the Accor brand.|

 |Caesars Entertainment Caesars Rewards||Rewards Credits are valid for 6 months.
 Can extend by earning Rewards Credits.||Purchase virtual coins when playing any Caesars Rewards Play For Fun Games on Facebook.|

 |Choice Privileges||Points are valid for 18 months.
 Can extend with qualifying activity.||Purchase 1,000 Choice Privileges points.|

 |Hilton Honors||Points are valid for 24 months.
 Can extend with qualifying activity.||Make a purchase on a co-branded American Express Hilton credit card.|